devfast-studio/devfast-studio.github.io/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the content by accessing the TinaCMS admin panel at [http://localhost:3000/admin](http://localhost:3000/admin).

 ## Deployment

-1. Setup tina cloud account
-2. Setup Github Actions to deploy to github page
+1. Setup Github Actions to deploy to Github Pages
-3. Add env variables to github repo
+2. Add necessary environment variables to your Github repository

 ## Project Structure